 If you are sourcing products from China you should register a trademark in China for any logo and/or brand name appearing on your goods and/or packaging.
 China is a first-to-file country for trademarks and what this means in real life is that if you do not secure the relevant trademarks for China you are laying out a welcome mat for bad-faith registrants, such as competitors or trademark “squatters” to secure YOUR trademark and then hold you for various different sorts of ransom.

-Companies should register marks they are certain (or fairly certain) they will use and for products they are certain (or fairly certain) they will be sourcing.
-Registering trademarks in China is not cheap.
+You should register in China whatever marks you are certain (or fairly certain) you will use in China and for products you are certain (or fairly certain) you will be sourcing from China.
+You though should not overdo it by applying for every mark you might use in China as that will lead to additional costs and perhaps unnecessary headaches if the registration is contentious, on account of objections by China’s Trademark Office and/or other parties.
 And even though China will grant trademark protection to a brand that has never been used in commerce by the applicant, failing to use a registered Chinese trademark in commerce for three uninterrupted years puts that trademark at risk of cancellation for non-use.

 However, to maintain protection for all of the elements in a logo, you must use the exact logo as registered at least once every three years or your China trademark for that logo will be at risk of cancellation.
-And if the underlying trademark is cancelled, the protection for the individual logos and words will go away too.
-Note that exact means exact: same font, same size, same alignment, same everything.
-To return to the example of the Paramount logo, because the current logo will not be used after 2012, it would not be wise to trademark only the current logo without also trademarking the words “Paramount” and “Viacom.”
-(I couldn’t resist checking, and all three have in fact been trademarked in China.)
+If the underlying trademark is cancelled, the protection for the individual logos and words also will go away.
+Note that exact means exact: same font, same size, same alignment . . . same everything.